 and some are outdoors = Outdoors

 They also have three pricing brackets at Fantasy Island.
 There’s the Little Explorers wristband, Adventurer wristband and Discovery wristband.
 Explorers is for toddlers and those under 0.9metres.
 Adventurer is for young children who measure 0.9m up to 1.1m and Discovery for children 1.1metres and over.
 Our son is 4 and measures 1.15m so he had a Discovery wristband which meant he could go on 6 of the 14 ‘older’ rides.
 More on pricing at the end of this post.
-They also chang the price according to low, mid and high seasons (please also see the end of this post).
+They also change the price according to low, mid and high seasons (please also see the end of this post).

 Toucan Tours – Family Ride Indoors (little explorers)

 Any child under 1.2m must be accompanied by an adult.
 The entrance to this ride is quite hidden.
 It’s on the upper level of the pyramid, a little past the balloon ride.
 This is a ride in a ‘boat’ type cart on a monorail above the amusements.
-We loved this and went round twice.
+We loved this and went around twice.
 There’s a slightly dark and spooky element when you go in a cave which Jamie was a little nervous about but he soon realised that it was lots of fun.

 Seaquarium – Family Ride Indoors (little explorers)